 Key Activity Due Date Staff Responsible Strategy for Outreach Sent news release to members, media, and education stakeholders, including superintendents and principals, about Idaho's plan to apply for ESEA Flexibility.
 September 23, 2011 Melissa McGrath Online Posted preliminary information about waiver on social media outlets, including the Idaho State Department of Education's Facebook page, Twitter account and blog.
 September 23, 2011 Melissa McGrath Online Held five focus groups with key educational stakeholder groups to gather initial ideas and input on Idaho's application for ESEA Flexibility.
 Focus groups included members of the Idaho State Board of Education, legislators, parents, business leaders, community members, and representatives of the Idaho School Boards Association, Idaho Association of School Administrators, Idaho Education Association, Northwest Professional Educators and Idaho Commission on Hispanic Affairs.
-October 19-20, 2011 Melissa McGrath Carissa Miller Steve Underwood Face-to-face Idaho Superintendent of Public Instruction Tom Luna provided an update on Idaho's efforts to apply for ESEA Flexibility at the State Board of Education meeting.
+October 19- 20, 2011 Melissa McGrath Carissa Miller Steve Underwood Face-to-face Idaho Superintendent of Public Instruction Tom Luna provided an update on Idaho's efforts to apply for ESEA Flexibility at the State Board of Education meeting.
 He encouraged Board members to provide initial input.
 October 20, 2011 Superintendent Luna Luci Willits Face-to-face Sent an email directly to State Board members asking them questions about the ESEA Flexibility application to gather additional feedback.
 October 25, 2011 Melissa McGrath Online

-Key Activity Due Date Staff Strategy for Outreach 1 Responsible Outreach Sent a news release to the media, superintendents, focus group participants and leaders of educational stakeholder groups in Idaho announcing the creation of a website to gather initial input on Idaho's application for ESEA Flexibility.
+Key Activity Due Date Staff Responsible Strategy for Outreach Sent a news release to the media, superintendents, focus group participants and leaders of educational stakeholder groups in Idaho announcing the creation of a website to gather initial input on Idaho's application for ESEA Flexibility.
 November 10, 2011 Melissa McGrath Brenda Mattson Online Idaho Superintendent of Public Instruction Tom Luna provided an update on Idaho's efforts to apply for ESEA Flexibility at the State Board of Education meeting.
 He encouraged their feedback and input on the application.
 December 8, 2011 Superintendent Luna Luci Willits Face-to-face As a follow-up to the State Board meeting in December, Superintendent Luna sent an email directly to State Board members asking them questions about Idaho's plans to apply for ESEA Flexibility and to gather their feedback.
-December 13, 2011 Superintendent Luna Online ISDE staff attended the Accountability Oversight Committee (subcommittee of the Idaho State Board of Education) - and presented waiver components, discussed concerns at formal meeting.
-December 21, 2011 Carissa Miller Steve Underwood Face-to-face Met with the Stakeholders e Executive d Directors of key stakeholder groups (Idaho School Boards Association, Idaho Association of School Administrators, Idaho Education Association) to -present the draft waivered plan and received feedback.
-January 6, 2012 Carissa Miller Steve Underwood Face-to-face The Accountability Oversight January 9, 2012 Carissa Miller Online Committee was asked to provide Scott Grothe
+December 13, 2011 Superintendent Luna Online ISDE staff attended the Accountability Oversight Committee (subcommittee of the Idaho State Board of Education) and presented waiver components, discussed concerns at formal meeting.
+December 21, 2011 Carissa Miller Steve Underwood Face-to-face Met with the executive directors of key stakeholder groups (Idaho School Boards Association, Idaho Association of School Administrators, Idaho Education Association) to present the draft waiver and receive feedback.
+January 6, 2012 Carissa Miller Steve Underwood Face-to-face The Accountability Oversight Committee was asked to provide additional feedback after the draft waiver was released to public.
+January 9, 2012 Carissa Miller Scott Grothe Online